MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/how-to-use-perfInsights.md

 This is a passive collection of information that shouldn't affect the system.

 >[!Note]
->This scenario is automatically included in each of the following scenarios:
+>This scenario is automatically included in each of the following scenarios.

-### Benchmarking
+#### Benchmarking

 This scenario runs the [Diskspd](https://github.com/Microsoft/diskspd) benchmark test (IOPS and MBPS) for all drives that are attached to the VM.